Battle of Lesnaya: Swedish casualties

-Because of the destruction of Swedish documents after the battle, and before the surrender at Perevolochna in 1709, only three secondary Swedish sources but no official records exist of the Swedish strength and casualties.
+Because Swedish documents were destroyed after the battle and before the surrender at Perevolochna in 1709, only three secondary Swedish sources, but no official records, exist of Swedish strength and casualties.

 Contemporary Swedish sources

 Battle of Poltava, ending the Swedish invasion of Russia.

 During his captivity in Russia following the Surrender at Perevolochna, General Lewenhaupt gained access to Russian reports, which he used to write his account; it has been viewed as a statement of defence of questionable historical objectivity by later historians.
 He concludes that, while 8,284 Swedes were engaged, his strength never exceeded 6,000 men at any point in the battle, which suggests a loss of at least 2,284 on the battlefield (unless units were dispatched elsewhere).
 Of these, slightly over 1,000 were killed or captured.
 According to his estimations, 6,000 men reached Charles XII and 1,500 Riga; 1,614 were killed or captured on the battlefield and the Propoysk road, and 1,800 were captured afterwards.
 In all, 3,414 killed and captured out of 10,914 men.

-Lieutenant von Weihe and Ensign Petre provides alternative numbers. von Weihe states that 2,000 Swedes were killed in the battle, and 1,800 captured in total.
+Lieutenant von Weihe and Ensign Petre provide alternative numbers. von Weihe states that 2,000 Swedes were killed in the battle, and 1,800 captured in total.
 Petre, presenting a detailed list of each regiment's serviceable strength at Propoysk, claims that 6,503 Swedes marched therefrom with the rest being either killed or captured; Petre, however, includes the thousand Swedes who made it back to Riga among these losses.
 Uddgren questions whether Petre's account should be viewed as a diary and not more as a memoir of less historical value.